-Morocco's cuisine is world-famous, with fragrant tagines, soups and grilled meats lent incomparable flavor by the multitude of spices produced locally.
+Moroccan cuisine is world-famous with fragrant tagines, soups and grilled meats lent mouthwatering flavor by a multitude of locally produced spices.
 Recreating these dishes is an art - one that is best mastered by taking lessons from the experts.
 Cooking classes are popular in Marrakesh, whether you choose to attend an informal session organized by your riad; or to enrol in a formal class with a professional chef.
 The best classes include an afternoon spent shopping for ingredients in the city's fresh food markets.
 They are also a great way to meet new people with a shared passion for cooking.
 Recommended courses include those offered by House of Fusion Marrakesh and La Maison Arabe.

 Steam in a Traditonal Hammam

 A hammam is a type of public steam bath popular across North Africa.
 In the past, private bathrooms were luxuries that only a few could afford.
 Instead, people would go to the hammam to bathe, scrub and socialize.
 Nowadays there are fewer public hammams but many of Marrakesh's riads and luxury hotels have their own upscale version of this age-old tradition.
 They offer massages, scrubs and soaking sessions enhanced by locally produced oils.
 Options range from the incredibly luxurious Les Bains de Marrakech to more affordable options like Hammam Ziani.
 For the most authentic experience, attend a local hammam (usually located next to a mosque).
 These public bathhouses are always segregated by gender.